che-incubator/chectl/README.md

   --listr-renderer=default|silent|verbose
       [default: default] Listr renderer

+  --olm-channel=olm-channel
+      Olm channel to install Eclipse Che, f.e. stable.
+                           If options was not set, will be used default version for package manifest.
+                           This parameter is used only when the installer is the 'olm'.

   --os-oauth
       Enable use of OpenShift credentials to log into Eclipse Che

+  --package-manifest-name=package-manifest-name
+      Package manifest name to subscribe to Eclipse Che OLM package manifest.
+                           This parameter is used only when the installer is the 'olm'.

   --plugin-registry-url=plugin-registry-url
       The URL of the external plugin registry.